 When feeding your baby, move him to an area that is not normally associated with play, such as your kitchen.
 Be consistent, every time it is meal time move your baby to the same location.

-Eventually your baby will come to realize that there is not much to do in this new area besides eat.
+Eventually, your baby will come to realize that there is not much to do in this new area beside eat.
 If your baby can associate this area with eating then any new introductions will be much better received.

 16. Don’t stress the mess